Do you want to know how to edit a robots.txt file in WordPress?

 With that said, let’s show you how to easily edit your robots.txt file in WordPress step by step using AIOSEO.

-Edit Robots.txt in WordPress Using AIOSEO
+Editing Your Robots.txt in WordPress Using AIOSEO

-The easiest way to edit the robots.txt file is by using the best WordPress SEO plugin, All in One SEO (AIOSEO).
-It allows you to take control of your website and configure a robots.txt file that will override the default WordPress file.
+The easiest way to edit the robots.txt file is to use the best WordPress SEO plugin, All in One SEO (AIOSEO).

-Enable Custom Robots.txt
+To Edit Your Robots.txt File, First Enable Custom Robots.txt

 AIOSEO will then generate a dynamic robots.txt file.
-Its content is stored in your WordPress database and can be viewed in your web browser as we’ll show you in a bit.
+Its content is stored in your WordPress database and can be viewed in your web browser, as we'll show you in a bit.

 Once you’ve entered the Robots.txt Editor, you need to Enable Custom Robots.txt.